 - This card comes with a full range of travel insurance benefits including $1,000,000 in travel medical coverage for up to 21 consecutive days

-- For a premier travel credit card, the TD First Class Travel Visa Infinite only offers a discounted Priority Pass membership to airport lounges and not full-fledged complementary access
+- For a premier travel credit card, the TD First Class Travel Visa Infinite only offers a discounted Priority Pass membership to airport lounges and not full-fledged complimentary access